 - The Statement of Community Involvement encourages the applicant to engage with the community at the pre-application stage in accordance with the National Planning Policy Framework which advises that engagement at an early stage can improve the speed at which an application is determined and the more issues resolved at the pre-application stage the greater benefits for all the parties.

 It is important that planning decisions are open and transparent.
-Decisions on planning applications are made by the Chief Planning Officer, the Planning and Transportation Committee and exceptionally by the Court of Common Council.
+Decisions on planning applications are made by the Planning and Development Director, the Planning Subcommittee and exceptionally by the Court of Common Council.
 The criteria for determining who makes the decision are set out in the Planning and Transportation Committee's Terms of Reference and the Delegation Instrument which grants Delegated Powers to officers.
 You can ask for a hard copy by emailing the Planning Team.

-When an application complies with the relevant Development Plans policies, there are no more than four objections and the proposal does not raise any major planning issues the decision is normally taken under Delegated Powers by the Chief Planning Officer.
+When an application complies with the relevant Development Plans policies, there are no more than four objections and the proposal does not raise any major planning issues the decision is normally taken under Delegated Powers by the Planning and Development Director.
 Over 90% of planning applications are dealt with in this way.

-Very significant applications and other planning applications that have received more than four objections or are recommended for refusal are considered by the Planning and Transportation Committee, which meets on a three-weekly cycle.
+Very significant applications and other planning applications that have received more than nine objections or are recommended for refusal are considered by the Planning Subcommittee, which meets on a three-weekly cycle.

 An applicant has a right to appeal against a refusal of permission or against conditions attached to a planning permission.